hacs/documentation/source/docs/use/my.md

 ## To create a My link using a hotkey

-1. In Home Assistant, open the repository of interest and press the `m` key.
+1. In Home Assistant, open the repository of interest and press the ++m++  key.
       - The My link page opens, with the information already filled in.
 2. Copy the URL or snippets you want for your My link.